 To find out how to make this cute easy light up snowman, click here to check out my tutorial!

-Remember to head over to Remodelaholic (click here) and also hop on over to all of the other amazing tutorials listed below!!
+Remember to head over to Remodelaholic (click here) to find out how to make all these other #CreativeChristmas challenge projects!

 I hope you enjoyed the tutorial!
 Make sure you check out the playlist of all the Creative Christmas challenge projects by clicking here!